lukyanchikov/NLP/README.md

  `curl localhost:5000/predict -d "[{\"review\": \"I could barely finish it.\"}]" -H "Content-Type: application/json"`

-(3) Review the response returned by Flask:
+(3) Review the responses returned by Flask.
+"1" response corresponds to "positive" sentiment, "0" - to "negative".
+In the below example, the responses produced by the two models differ:

 ![Flask response](Ad-Hoc_Screenshot_2.png)